 India and Saint Valentine’s Day

 India was one of the countries that caught up with Valentine’s Day traditions quite late compared to other countries (1992).
 TV channels such as MTV, radio station programs spread the word and made it popular among the population.
 The economic gain from this popularity is also one of the factors that carried forward the traditions in the country.
-The celebration of the day affected the way people viewed the display of affection after the Middle ages quite significantly.
+The day’s celebration affected the way people viewed the display of affection after the Middle ages quite significantly.
 Despite the many obstacles, Valentine’s Day continues to be popular in India.

 Phillippines, Ireland and More